Litene/Programming-Education/tech-art-education.md

 * Add the option to play either vs a computer or another playing (where they take turns to give input)
 * No Incorrect Input

+#### Part 4

+Nim is a beat game, there is a tactic so you can't loose therefore you should make it so that the computer can't loose.

+#### Other

-After you made it through the basics of W3School, do Assignment 1,2,4,7,9 in tasks part 1.
+After you made it through the basics of W3School and Excercise, do Assignment 1,2,4,7,9 in tasks part 1.

 ### Part 2